FedeRog1977/dotfiles/README.md

 # 1. Linux Setup

 Note that this setup is Manjaro-specific.
+Also, I use neoVim as my editor so when you see `nvim` preceding an operation, it's simply an open-with text editor command, like `vim` or `nano` (haha).

 ## 1.1.
 Installing Manjaro